Meconium aspiration syndrome

-A team that is skilled at reviving newborn infants should be at the delivery if meconium staining is found in the amniotic fluid.
+A special care team should be present when the baby is born if traces of meconium are found in the amniotic fluid.
 If the baby is active and crying, no treatment is needed.

-If the baby is not active and crying right after delivery, a tube is placed in the infant's trachea and suction is applied as the tube is pulled out.
-This procedure may be repeated until meconium is no longer seen in the suction contents.
+If the baby is not active and crying right after delivery, a tube is placed in the infant's airway by a nurse or doctor.
+Suction is used to remove any meconium.
+This procedure may be repeated more than once.

-If the baby is not breathing or has a low heart rate, the team will help the baby breathe using a face mask attached to a bag and an oxygen mixture to inflate the baby's lungs.
+If the baby is not breathing or has a low heart rate, the team will help the baby breathe using a face mask attached to a bag that delivers an oxygen mixture to inflate the baby's lungs.

-The infant may be placed in the special care nursery or newborn intensive care unit for close observation.
+The infant may be placed in the special care nursery or newborn intensive care unit in order to be watched closely.
 Other treatments may include: